Rohitha10-debug/SkillGapAI-Analysis-Tasks/milestone_3_skill_gap_analysis/README.md

 # Milestone 3: Skill Gap Analysis and Similarity Matching Module

 ## Description
-This module performs Skill Gap Analysis by comparing candidate skills with required job skills using semantic similarity.
+This milestone focuses on understanding and implementing Skill Gap Analysis using semantic similarity techniques.

-BERT embeddings are generated for skills and cosine similarity is used to identify:
+The objective is to compare candidate skills with job-required skills using BERT embeddings and cosine similarity to identify:
 - Matched skills
 - Partially matched skills
 - Missing skills

-A similarity matrix is visualized to understand skill alignment.

 ---

-## Features
+## Approach
-- BERT-based skill embeddings
+- Generate embeddings for skills using BERT (Sentence Transformers)
+- Compute cosine similarity between candidate skills and job skills
-- Cosine similarity computation
+- Analyze similarity scores to identify skill gaps
-- Skill match categorization (High, Partial, Low)
-- Skill gap identification
-- Similarity matrix visualization

 ---